 Kamlesh B Shende, FDA joint commissioner (drugs), said: “There were unacceptable levels of ethylene oxide, which is a trigger for cancer.
-Ethylene oxide was being used to bring down microbial load in the powder by sterilisation.
+Ethylene oxide was being used to bring down microbial load in the powder by sterilization.
 But it was found that there was ethylene oxide residue in the talcum powder, which is primarily used on infants.
-In light of this, we have suspended the licence.”
+In light of this, we have suspended the lisence.”

 I cannot find many other sites reporting on this so I can investigate the validity of the claims but this is not a new issue.
 I already wrote about a some unsavory things found in baby shampoo and bubble bath.
 You probably already know how bad talc is and talc is in most baby powders.
 Our government is attempting to make these consumer products a bit safer but they are super slow and they don’t go far enough.
 Not even remotely far enough.
 We as consumers have to boycott chemical cocktails disguised as baby products.

 You don’t even actually need baby powder.
 If your baby’s skin is too moist then let them go diaper free for awhile or try cloth diapers, which keep them dryer than paper diapers wrapped in plastic.
 You can also make your own baby powder.